 First and foremost, what is veganism?
 The Vegan Society defines it as: “Veganism is a philosophy and way of living which seeks to exclude — as far as is possible and practicable — all forms of exploitation of, and cruelty to, animals for food, clothing, or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans, and the environment.
 In dietary terms, it denotes the practice of dispensing with all products derived wholly or partly from animals.”

 As the plant-based lifestyle continues to gain popularity, there are more meat-eaters dating vegans now.
-While dating a vegan is like dating anyone else, yet you might occasionally bump into the “Veganism ruined my relationship” people to the “Our relationship is still going strong even after years” people.
+Even though dating a vegan is like dating anyone else, you can bump into people from both extremes – from “Veganism ruined my relationship” people to the “Our relationship is still going strong even after years” people.
 I was personally introduced to veganism when I was dating a vegan girl in high school.
 And trust me, there’s always room to learn new things.

-Dating A Vegan – 15 Tips To Help You
+How Hard Is It To Date A Vegan? – 15 Tips To Help You

-Be ready for small challenges along the way, such as choosing a restaurant or debating the morality of your favorite leather purse.
+So if you’re dating a vegan, be ready for small challenges along the way, such as choosing a restaurant or debating the morality of your favorite leather accessory .
 When asked about dating a vegan being a non-vegan, and if there’s a list of things to know when dating a vegan, according to this Reddit thread, a user said, “I’m not saying it will be impossible.
 But such a vast difference in diets will add a layer of difficulty to the relationship.
 If you exclusively eat at restaurants, you might have it easier, but cooking two meals at the same time is going to be a bothersome thing.

 “Don’t let anyone tell you it will be impossible, though.
 Some alcoholics who have quit live with people who still drink, so if that isn’t an adversarial lifestyle, I don’t know what is.
 If both parties in the relationship can resist trying to aggressively convert the other to their lifestyle, it might just work out.”
 However, a few Reddit users said “Stop” and “Run away as fast as you can!”